Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

 When comparing the \textsc{SuperBAM} results with the HM, we find that the results are fully consistent within the errors, with the only exception of the energy for SN 2009E (about a factor two higher).
 This offset in the explosion energy is present in all SNe and it is especially evident for SN 2009E and OGLE-14.
 This systematic discrepancy can be traced back to the intrinsic assumptions of semi-analytic models.
 Indeed, unlike hydrodynamical simulations, our model adopts a uniform density profile for the ejecta.
 As already discussed in previous works, this simplification leads to an overestimate of the energy budget because more mass is effectively concentrated in the fast-moving outer layers, increasing the kinetic energy content.
 This behavior was noted for OGLE-14 by \citet{terreran17}, where the semi-analytic model of \citet{zampieri03} yielded an explosion energy $\sim$70\% larger than the HM estimate, precisely because the early acceleration phase of the ejecta is not accounted for.
-A similar result was reported for SN 2009E in \citet{pasto12}, where the same semi-analytic approach produced an $M_{\rm ej}\sim$26 $M_\odot$ and an $E\sim$1.3 foe, again exceeding HM estimates due to the uniform density assumption. \textsc{SuperBAM} mitigates part of this bias, as it accounts for the effect of $^{56}$Ni heating on the recombination process.
+A similar result was reported for SN 2009E in \citet{pasto12}, where the same semi-analytic approach produced an $M_{\rm ej}\sim$26 ${\rm M}_\odot$ and an $E\sim$1.3 foe, again exceeding HM estimates due to the uniform density assumption. \textsc{SuperBAM} mitigates part of this bias, as it accounts for the effect of $^{56}$Ni heating on the recombination process.
 As noted by \citet{pasto12}, neglecting the non-uniform distribution of $^{56}$Ni leads to an underestimate of its contribution at late photospheric phases, forcing the model to invoke a more massive envelope to sustain the recombination.
-By incorporating this effect, \textsc{SuperBAM} achieves results that converge more closely to hydrodynamical values, especially for the ejecta mass.
+By incorporating this effect, \textsc{SuperBAM} achieves results that converge more closely to HM values, especially for the ejecta mass.
 Smaller differences are found in the initial radius.
 In our framework, the uniform-density assumption tends to confine the ejecta more tightly at early times, leading to slightly smaller radii than those inferred from HM.
 This discrepancy increases with ejecta mass, but in the case of OGLE-14 the results remain consistent within the error bars.